North Dakota Fires

 Resources

-For up-to-date emergency information, burn restrictions, and daily fire danger ratings, residents can visit:
+For up-to-date emergency information, burn restriction details, and daily fire danger ratings, residents can visit:

 National Interagency Fire Center (NIFC): www.nifc.gov